choleraehyq/huroutine/README.md

-This repository involve a coroutine library, a non-preemptive user-thread library, a deadly simple nonblocking io library and a simple preemptive user-thread library.
+This repository contains a coroutine library, a non-preemptive user-thread library, and a simple preemptive user-thread library.
+They have already been tested on Ubuntu14.04 amd64 and Debian7 amd64 compiled by clang3.4.1 and gcc4.8.2.

 The huroutine.h/huroutine.c are the source of the coroutine library and the non-preemptive user-thread library called huroutine.
 The non-preemptive user-thread library is based on the coroutine library, which was implemented with ucontext.h on linux.
 And the schedule algorithm is the simple round-robin algorithm.

-It has been tested on Ubuntu14.04 amd64 and Debian7 amd64 compiled by clang3.4.1 and gcc 4.8.2.
+The benchmark.c is the test program to test the coroutine-switching speed of the huroutine library.
+The speed is about 2300000 switches per second.

 * the default stack of each huroutine is 4KB.
 * a schedulor can schedule only 1000 huroutine at max by default.